CodeYourFuture/curriculum/common-content/en/module/js2/events/index.md

 Notice a few things here:

 - There's no arrow between Step 3 and Step 4.
-The trigger for Step 4 is _a user doing something_ - if the user doesn't type anything in the textarea, Step 4 will not run after the first load (and neither will Step 5 and Step 6).
+The trigger for Step 4 is _a user doing something_.
+If the user doesn't type anything in the textarea, Step 4 will not run after the first load (and neither will Step 5 and Step 6).
 - _We_ don't run Step 4.
 The browser runs Step 4.
 In Step 3 we asked the browser to do something for us in the future.
 This is something new - up until now, _we_ have always been the ones telling JavaScript what to do next.